 - If you do not plan on eating right away, you may place it in the freezer for several weeks.

-- If placed in the refrigerator – it will last for three days.
+- As long as it is refrigerated, it will last for three days.

 - Preheat the oven.
 Heat the sushi casserole in the oven at 400°F for about 7 to 10 minutes (the time depends on the amount of leftover).
 Make sure to loosely cover the top with aluminum foil.